-- (21) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (22) "Revocable" means revocable by the settlor without the consent of the trustee or a person holding an adverse interest. - (23) "Second trust" means a trust to which a distribution of property is or may be made under this [act] or a modification of the first trust under this [act]. - (24) "Second trust instrument" means the trust instrument of a second trust. - (25) "Settlor", except as otherwise provided in Section 402, means a person, including a testator, that creates or contributes property to a trust.
-If more than one person creates or contributes property to a trust, each person is a settlor of the portion of the trust property attributable to the person's contribution except to the extent another person has power to revoke or withdraw that portion. - (26) "Sign" means, with present intent to authenticate or adopt a record: - (1) to execute or adopt a tangible symbol; or - (2) to attach or logically associate with the record an electronic symbol, sound, or process. - (27) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (28) "Successor beneficiary" means a beneficiary that on the date the beneficiary's qualification is determined is not a qualified beneficiary, including a person that may become a beneficiary in the future by reason of inclusion in a class.
+(2122) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

+(2223) "Revocable" means revocable by the settlor without the consent of the trustee or a person holding an adverse interest.

+(2324) "Second trust" means a modification under this [act] of a first trust or a trust to which a distribution of property is or may be made under this [act] or a modification of the first trust under this [act].

+(2425) "Second trust instrument" means the trust instrument of a second trust.

+(2526) "Settlor", except as otherwise provided in Section 402,121, means a person, including a testator, that creates or contributes property to a trust.
+If more than one person creates or contributes property to a trust, each person is a settlor of the portion of the trust property attributable to the person's contribution except to the extent another person has power to revoke or withdraw that portionthe part.

+(2627) "Sign" means, with present intent to authenticate or adopt a record:

+(1A) to execute or adopt a tangible symbol; or

+(2B) to attach to or logically associate with the record an electronic symbol, sound, or process.

+(2728) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.

+(2829) "Successor beneficiary" means a beneficiary that on the date the beneficiary's qualification is determined is not a qualified beneficiary, including a person that may become a beneficiary in the future by reason of inclusion in a class.
 The term does not include a person that is a beneficiary only because the person holds a nongeneral power of appointment.

-(29) "Terms of the trust" means the manifestation of the settlor's intent regarding a trust's provisions as expressed in the trust instrument or as may be established by other evidence that would be admissible in a judicial proceeding.
+(2930) "Terms of the trust" means the manifestation of the settlor's intent regarding a trust's provisions as expressed in the trust instrument or as may be established by other evidence that would be admissible in a judicial proceeding.

-(30) "Trust instrument" means a record executed by the settlor to create a trust or executed by any person to create a second trust that contains terms of the trust, including any amendments.
+(3031) "Trust instrument" means a record executed by the settlor to create a trust or executed by any person to create a second trust that contains terms of the trust, including any amendments.

-Legislative Note: A number of definitions in Section 102 of the Trust Decanting Act are identical to the definitions in the Uniform Trust Code.
+Legislative Note: A number of definitions in Section 102 of the Trust Decanting Act this section are identical to the definitions in the Uniform Trust Code.
 A state that has adopted the Uniform Trust Code and is adopting the Trust Decanting Act as part of the Trust Code can omit these definitions.
-If a state that has adopted the Uniform Trust Code is adopting the Trust Decanting Act but is not incorporating it into the Uniform Trust Code, the legislation could either repeat the definitions of the terms in this act or could substitute where appropriate: "Term" has the same meaning as in Section \\\\\\ of the [Uniform Trust Code].
+If a state that has adopted the Uniform Trust Code is adopting the Trust Decanting Act this act but is not incorporating it into the Uniform Trust Code, the legislation could either repeat the definitions of the terms in this act or could substitute where appropriate: "Term" has the same meaning as in Section of the [Uniform Trust Code.
+In states in which the constitution, or other law, does not permit the phrase "as amended" when federal statutes are incorporated into state law, the phrase should be deleted in subpart (1) and subpart (20).